About Agile Boston

 Agile Boston is a lively user community focused on advancing the spread of Agile knowledge and applied practices in the Greater Boston area.

-Our Mission is to encourage and help the Greater Boston Agile community to become the most active, most innovative and most vibrant Agile learning community on the planet, by any measure that can be named.
+Agile Boston's Mission is to encourage and help the Greater Boston Agile community to become the most active, most innovative and most vibrant Agile learning community on the planet, by any measure that can be named.

-Our Vision is simple: A regional community of practice, in the Boston area, that is a thriving ecosystem of Agile learning, continuous improvement and innovation, in service to building energized organizations that create great results.
+Agile Boston's Vision is simple: A regional community of practice, in the Boston area, that is a thriving ecosystem of Agile learning, continuous improvement and innovation, in service to building energized organizations that create great results.

 Our Core Values explain, inform and guide everything we do, and are built on the core ideas of RESPECT FOR PEOPLE and CONTINUOUS IMPROVEMENT.